joseph-flinn/site/frontend/posts/retro-success-devops-reorg.md

 In early 2023, I designed the growth plan for the DevOps team to keep abreast with the rest of the growing Engineering department.
-However, with budget constraints and reprioritization of work, that growth plan did not take affect The DevOps and CloudOps teams delivered a huge success in decreasing deployment complexity and delivering a second production system without, all without linearly scaling the deployment work required to maintain two production systems ( [this post](retro-success-deployment-complexity-reduction) has more information on that success).
+However, with budget constraints and reprioritization of work, that growth plan did not take effect.
+The DevOps and CloudOps teams delivered a huge success in decreasing deployment complexity and delivering a second production system all without linearly scaling the deployment work required to maintain two production systems ( [this post](retro-success-deployment-complexity-reduction) has more information on that success).